 In May 2010, the Orchestra released its first commercial CD in over thirty years featuring William Walton’s Symphony No.1 and Violin Concerto.
 It has garnered international critical acclaim and has sold copies on six continents.
 A second recording project commenced in February 2013 with a concert and recording that took place on November 7, 2014.
 A recording celebrating the 50th birthday of August Read Thomas took place on February 28, 2014, with support from the National Endowment for the Arts.
 The world premiere performance of her Hemke Concerto: Prisms of Light was featured alongside other orchestral works and performances by the Elm City Girls' Choir.

-Accomplishments during the 2014-15 season thus far include: 1) NSHO continues to expand its reach beyond New Haven.
+Accomplishments during the 2014-15 season include: 1) NSHO continued to expand its reach beyond New Haven.
 We presented concerts in two performance centers: Greater New Haven & the Naugatuck Valley (Shelton) & have also performed in Fairfield County, Hartford, Norwalk, northeastern Connecticut, Madison, Clinton, & Hamden.
 We have featured three concerts in a new geographic region, Middletown, CT.
 2) NHSO continued recording the works of Sir William Walton in collaboration with the Beinecke Rare Book & Manuscript Library.
 The 2nd record featured our concert of Crown Imperial March & Symphony No. 2 was released October 1, 2014.
-It recently received a rave review from Gramophone, a magazine published in London.
+It received a rave review from Gramophone, a magazine published in London.

 1) To foster creativity Connecticut youth & encourage their participation in and appreciation of the arts